Growing Dahlias from Seed and overwintering tubers

 What we have learnt

-Tall Plants will benefit from support.
-Plant supports can be bought online or in garden shops and can be placed around the young plant to grow through and not fall over.
-You can even make one yourself from foraged branches.
+Tall varieties will benefit from support.
+Plant supports can be bought online or in garden shops and can be placed around the young plant in Spring, allowing multiple branches to grow with less risk of tumbling over

-Any soil that drains well.
-We don’t find these to be particularly fussy in terms of soil and have grown them in good and bad areas of the garden.
-I’ll often see Dahlia tubers unsold at the garden centre in summer, growing into healthy plants inside the plastic packaging with absolutely no soil or watering!
-Generally they like a rich soil with good drainage so as not to get waterlogged or they can rot.
-You can always give them an organic plant feed to give them a boost before flowering!
-Check out our page homemade fertilisers here.
+Plant in rich soil that drains well.
+We don’t find these plants to be too fussy and have grown them successfully in both good and bad areas of the garden.
+You’ll often see Dahlia tubers unsold at the garden centre in early summer, sprouting into healthy plants inside the plastic packaging with absolutely no soil or watering!
+Generally they like a rich soil with good drainage so as not to get waterlogged or they can easily rot.

 Grow from seed!
-There are so many different varieties of Dahlia available to grow from seed and we would recommend it to anyone.
-We start some seed off early in February, indoors under lights and have really good results.
+There are many different varieties available to grow from seed and we would recommend it to anyone.
+My recommendations to get started would include PomPone Double Mix and Cactus Mixed.
+This would give you a really diverse selection of flowers.
+We start the majority of our dahlia seed in February on our heated seed bed inside the polytunnel, but a simple windowsill propagator can easily do the job.
 They like to be warm and humid and once they pop through, will grow quite quickly.
-A simple windowsill propagator will do, or you can wait until the frost passes and grow straight outside.
+If your not in any hurry, you can wait until the frost passes (mid May for us) and grow them straight outside!

-They perform well in pots too.
-There are many varieties that grow shorter, strong stems perfect for growing in containers as they don’t need plant supports, and the flower heads aren’t so big they keel over.
+Choose dwarf varieties for growing in pots.
+There are many shorter growing dahlias that can be grown from seed including Unwins Dwarf Mix which grow to a maximum of 50cm, perfect for growing in containers as they don’t need plant supports, and the flower heads aren’t so big they keel over.
 When it comes to collecting tubers, they are also much more accessible as there is no digging required!
+However, they will be more vulnerable during wet weather and harsh frosts which could kill them off even if you have other dahlias that survive in the ground.
+Avoid this by using a very well draining soil.
+Plants grown in pots will inevitably run out of nutrients so regular feeding will be beneficial.

-Save your own seed for random natural selections the following years!
-Once they have finished flowering, cut off flower head and pop it in a paper bag or envelope.
-Let the seed heads cure for a few weeks or until you want to sow them in Spring.
-Seeds need to stay cool and dark ideally.
+Save your own seed for random natural selections the following year!
+Once they have finished flowering and the petals have all fallen, cut off the mature flower head and pop it in a paper bag or envelope, and store somewhere cool and dark until sowing in Spring.

 More from the blog